jackellenberger/emojme/README.md

           * _optional_: `--name` name of the emoji being uploaded.
 If not provided, the file name will be used.
       1. `--name` and `--alias-for` to create an alias called `$NAME` with the same image as `$ALIAS-FOR`
   * Multiple `--src`'s or `--name`/`--alias-for` pairs may be provided, but don't mix the patterns.
 You'll confuse yourself.
-  * _optional_: `--no-ouptut` will prevent writing of files in the ./build directory.
+  * _optional_: `--no-output` will prevent writing of files in the ./build directory.
 It does not currently suppres stdout.
 * `user-stats`
   * **requires** at least one `--subdomain`/`--token` **auth pair**.
 Can accept multiple auth pairs.
   * With no optional parameters given, this will print the top 10 emoji contributors